 - Finland: Ylioppilastutkintotodistus/upper secondary school examination and lukion päättötodistustus/upper secondary school leaving certificate (Ylioppilastutkintotodistus / studentexamensbetyg)

 Solely the result of the first examination counts

 In Denmark, it is not possible to improve an examination result by retaking courses or taking supplementary courses after completing an upper secondary education.
 The grade point average (GPA)will be calculated of the very first achieved upper secondary school leaving certificate (slutbetyg, vitnemål, studentsprof, avgångsbetyg).
-Improvements in grades, or additional courses must be listed in a separate document and are taken into consideration when assessing the specific entry requirements.
+Improvements in grades or additional courses must be listed in a separate document and are taken into consideration when assessing the specific entry requirements.

-To see if you can fulfill the specific entry requirements of a Bachelor's programme, we check the courses you typically have taken under your qualifying examination.
+To see if you can fulfil the specific entry requirements of a Bachelor's programme, we check the courses you typically have taken under your qualifying examination.
 In some cases, it may be necessary to take supplementary courses after completing the qualifying examination.
 Check here, how we assess the courses: Norway / Sweden / Finland / Island.